All ingredients are individually packaged, but our central facility

 Carefully, move vegetables to one side of baking sheet.
 Transfer pork to empty side and season all over with chipotle cinnamon seasoning.

 Roast until vegetables are tender and pork reaches a minimum internal temperature of 145 degrees, 10-12 minutes.

 Rest roasted pork 5 minutes, then slice into ½" slices.

 Make the Apple Butter

-Place applesauce in pan used to sear pork tenderloin over medium-high heat.
-Stir constantly 1-2 minutes.
+Add applesauce to pan used to sear pork and place over medium-high heat.
+Stir constantly until heated through, 1-2 minutes.

 Remove from burner.
-Stir butter into applesauce until completely melted.
+Stir in butter until completely melted.

 Finish the Dish

 Plate dish as pictured on front of card, placing pork slices on apple butter and garnishing vegetables with goat cheese (breaking it up with your hands if needed).
 Bon appétit!

 Home Chef is a meal kit delivery service - order and receive home food delivery weekly.